AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/overview.md

 ### Third-party technologies

 Although you will use multiple technologies in this tutorial, we will remain almost entirely within the Adobe ecosystem.
 In your own Platform implementation you will likely integrate Platform with specific third-party technologies.
 In order to keep this tutorial relevant for all customers, we will stick to a more generic implementation.
-There are however, other enablement materials which may address the details of specific third-party tools and we will link to those where relevant.